molliemarie/CodeHerConferenceWorkshop2017/README.md

 Connect with Mollie: [twitter](https://twitter.com/MollzMP) // mollie dot marie at gmail dot com // [linkedin](https://www.linkedin.com/in/molliempettit/)

+## Upcoming Online D3.js Course
+Interested in learning more!?
+Metis will be offering an online Data Visualization using D3.js course starting November 6th, 2017.
+Read more about the course [here](online_course.md).

 ## Slides

 PDF to be posted here (link to be added after workshop).